Locally equivalent Floer complexes and unoriented link cobordisms: Upsilon-type invariants

+Suppose that a link $L$ has $n$ components and bounds a smooth, compact, oriented surface $\Sigma\hookrightarrow D^4$ with genus $g(\Sigma)$ and $k$ connected components.
 Then, after removing $k$ open disks from it, we can see $\Sigma$ as a smooth cobordism between the $k$-component unlink $\bigcirc_k$ and $L$.
-If we look at the canonical form of link cobordisms in Figure \ref{Cobordism} then $\Sigma$ is such that, from left to right, there are no merge moves, the torus moves are $g(\Sigma)$ in total and there are exactly $n-k$ split moves.
-Other than these, we recall that $\Sigma$ might have pieces representing concordances.
+If we look at the canonical form of link cobordisms described in Subsection \ref{subsection:canonical} then $\Sigma$ is such that, from left to right, there are no merge moves, the torus moves are $g(\Sigma)$ in total and there are exactly $n-k$ split moves.
+Other than these, the cobordism $\Sigma$ might have pieces representing concordances, which induce local equivalences as shown in Section \ref{section:concordance}.

 The goal of this subsection is to study how much the $\Upsilon$-invariants of $L$ differ from zero ($\Upsilon_S(\bigcirc_n)=0$ for every $S$) when $L$ bounds a surface $\Sigma$ as before.
 We use grid diagrams like in Section \ref{section:concordance}.

 Let us start from the torus move, see Figure \ref{Torus}.
-We construct a map $t$ by taking twice the map $b_2$ in Subsection \ref{subsection:birth}; such a map is the Identity and it clearly is a chain map, since the links before and after the move have both $k$ components, it induces a graded isomorphism in homology and it preserves the $j$-filtration.
-In Subsection \ref{subsection:birth} we used a result of Sarkar (\cite{Sarkar}) to show that $b_2$ is $\mathcal A$-filtered of degree zero.
+We define a map $t$ as the Identity between the grid diagram representing the link before the move and the one obtained by applying Figure \ref{Bandmove} twice.
+Such a map is a chain map, induces a graded isomorphism in homology and preserves the $j$-filtration by the same argument in Subsection \ref{subsection:birth}: since the links before and after the moves have both $k$ components, the corresponding diagrams have the same $\OO$-markings (both normal and special).
+Previously we used a result of Sarkar (\cite{Sarkar}) to show that $b_2$ is $\mathcal A$-filtered of degree zero.
 Since now we are composing the same map twice, but the first time the number of components is increasing, this is no longer true.
 In fact, the map $t$ is $\mathcal A$-filtered of degree $1$, see \cite[Subsection 3.4]{Sarkar}.

 Now we study the split moves as in the left side of Figure \ref{Split}.
-We may want to define a map $s_2$ in the same way as before, but this is not possible.
-In fact, the link $L_2$ has one more component respect to $L_1$, so the number of special $\OO$-markings is different and $s_2$ would not be a chain map.
+We may want to define a map $s$ in a similar way as what we do for $t$: using the same procedure for the map $b_2$, but this is not possible.
+In fact, the link $L_2$ has one more component than $L_1$, so the number of special $\OO$-markings is different and $s$ would not be a chain map.